dogokit/dogokit-stack-all/README.md

 > 🐱 Short URL: [https://a.catamyst.com/stack](https://a.catamyst.com/stack)

-This is Catamyst&#39;s both technical and non-technical stack.
+This is Catamyst's both technical and non-technical stack.
 Which could also help to setup a new team or company tools.
 These preferences are mainly from [M Haidar Hanif](https://github.com/mhaidarhanif) at [Catamyst](https://github.com/catamyst).

 ## Preferences

 ### Quick version

-TypeScript, Remix, Ariakit, Prisma, PlanetScale, GraphQL, GraphQL Yoga, Pothos Schema, Vercel, Railway.app
+TypeScript (HTML+CSS+JavaScript+Node.js included), React, Remix, Tailwind CSS, Ariakit, Prisma ORM, MySQL on PlanetScale, GraphQL, GraphQL Yoga, Pothos Schema, Vercel, Railway.app

 ### Short version